Andy Griffith: The Andy Griffith Show (1960–1968)

 Beginning in September 1960, Griffith starred as Sheriff Andy Taylor in The Andy Griffith Show for the CBS television network.
 The show took place in the fictional town of Mayberry, North Carolina, where Taylor, a widower, was the sheriff and town sage.
 The show was filmed at Desilu Studios, with exteriors filmed at Forty Acres in Culver City, California.

 From 1960 to 1965, the show co-starred character actor and comedian — and Griffith's longtime friend — Don Knotts in the role of Deputy Barney Fife, Taylor's best friend and comedy partner.
 He was also Taylor's cousin in the show at first, though later they dropped that cousin relationship and talked simply of knowing one another since boyhood.
-In the series premiere episode, in a conversation between the two, Fife calls Taylor "Cousin Andy", and Taylor calls Fife "Cousin Barney".
+In the series premiere episode, in a conversation between the two, Fife calls Taylor "Cousin Andy", and Taylor calls Fife "Cousin Barney."
 The show also starred child actor Ron Howard (then known as Ronny Howard), who played Taylor's only child, Opie Taylor.
 It was an immediate hit.
 Griffith never received a writing credit for the show, but he worked on the development of every script.
 Knotts was frequently lauded and won multiple Emmy Awards for his comedic performances, as did Frances Bavier in 1967, while Griffith was never nominated for an Emmy Award during the show's run.

 In 1967, Griffith was under contract with CBS to do one more season of the show.
 However, he decided to quit the show to pursue a movie career and other projects.
-The series continued as Mayberry R.F.D., with Ken Berry starring as a widower farmer and many of the regular characters recurring, some regularly and some as guest appearances.
+During the last season of The Andy Griffith Show, new cast member Ken Berry was worked into the storylines as a principal character, grooming him as Griffith's replacement.
+Producer Sheldon Leonard shrewdly introduced the new, revamped Griffith show Mayberry R.F.D. as a summer-replacement series in the Griffith time slot, attracting Griffith's established audience.
+The series continued into the fall, with Ken Berry as a widower farmer and many of the regular Griffith Show characters recurring, some regularly and some as guest appearances.
 Griffith served as executive producer (according to Griffith, he came in once a week to review the week's scripts and give input) and guest starred in five episodes (the pilot episode involved his marriage to Helen Crump).

-He made final appearances as Taylor in the 1986 reunion television film, Return to Mayberry, with fellow co-star, Don Knotts.
-Two reunion specials followed in 1993 and 2003, with strong ratings.
+Griffith made final appearances as Taylor in three reunion vehicles: the 1986 television film, Return to Mayberry, with fellow co-star, Don Knotts, and two reunion specials in 1993 and 2003, with strong ratings.